Ad Tech Guide

 5. Audit the Supply Chain – the ICO highlighted that you cannot rely on contracts to provide assurance around the use of personal data.
 This section provides audit check lists and questions you need answered when auditing suppliers.

 6. Measure Advertising Effectiveness – the ICO have queried whether it’s necessary to use all the data collected through Ad Tech platforms.
 This section provides links to reference materials for improving insights into advertising effectiveness to allow for a proportionate approach to using personal data.

 7. Alternatives to Third Party Cookies – what does a post third-party cookie world look like?
 This section provides some suggestions about alternative methods of targeting including the adoption of contextual targeting.
 It also provides references to some industry initiatives which are exploring different ways of targeting in a less intrusive manner.

-The full 7 Step Ad Tech Guide can be found on the DMA website.
+See the full 7 Step Ad Tech Guide

 Julia Porter, 18 May 2020

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.